obniz/obniz/parts/Moving/Solenoid/README.md

 </div>

 Solenoid consume much energy.
-You can connect only Tiny Solenoid directly to an obniz.
+You can connect only Tiny Solenoid directly to an obniz Board.
 It's resistance should be more than 5 Ohm.

 ## obniz.wired("Solenoid", {signal, [, gnd]})

-Connect two wires to an obniz.
+Connect two wires to an obniz Board.
 Most solenoids has no polarity.

 ![](./wired.png)